loomnetwork/loom-sdk-documentation/docs/delegated-proof-of-stake.md

 title: Delegated Proof of Stake
 ---

 The delegated proof of stake algorithm allows token holders to elect validators.
-These validators serve a term before being subject t
+These validators serve a term before being subject to elections.

 ## Parameters